franziska-vollmer/thesis_sok_clean/README.md

  The file apps-sok-third-part.txt contains the third part of the exploits.

  The folder algorithms contain the rough Python code for each algorithm.
+(This README will be updated)

  **Cite**